HorseshitPhilosophy/Horseshit/_posts/2025-03-04-58-primordics-B.markdown

 ---

 ### Lemma 12 — Emergence of Agency
 **From Ax.
 5 (Emergence), Def.
-5 (Abstraction), and Ax.
-9 (Temporal Differentiation):**
+5 (Abstraction), and Lemma 8 (From Transitions to Order):**
-* Agency requires both temporal structuring (the sense of before/after) and abstraction (the token “I” or its equivalents).
+* Agency requires ordered sequences (a usable before/after) and abstraction (a stabilized “I” or equivalent marker).
-* Without tokens, actions are events in awareness but not owned by an agent.
+* Without tokens and indexing, events occur within awareness but are not owned by an agent.
 * Agency is therefore an emergent abstraction, not a primitive.

 ---

 ### Lemma 13 — Semantic Drift
 **From Ax.
-10 (Partial Retention) and Def.
+9 (Intrinsic Transitionality), Ax.
+10 (Retentive Asymmetry), and Def.
 5 (Abstraction):**
-* Because memory preserves only partial traces, tokens shift in their ligan associations over time.
+* Because carry-forward is partial and asymmetric, successive transitions alter the salience of the ligan connections a token tends to recruit.
-* This drift causes meanings to evolve, producing semantic change within abstraction networks.
+* Token-based indexing consolidates some alignments while allowing others to loosen; across transitions these alterations accumulate.
-* Semantic drift is structural and unavoidable, not an error of usage.
+* Meanings therefore evolve as a token’s operative ligan surround shifts; drift is structural and expected, not a usage error.

 ---

 ### Lemma 14 — Error as Mis-salience
 **From Ax.
-10 (Partial Retention), Ax.
-9 (Temporal Differentiation), and Def.
+10 (Retentive Asymmetry), Ax.
+9 (Intrinsic Transitionality), and Def.
 4 (Apprehension):**
-* Errors occur when incomplete traces lead to mis-matched recognition.
+* Errors occur when partial carry-forward and local transitions bias recognition toward a resemblance that does not hold.
 * Salient but partial resemblances can mislead abstraction into false identifications.
 * Error is not an anomaly but an inherent feature of partial retention within temporally structured awareness.